chupark/Making-simple-CrawlerBot/README.md

    - Go to <src crawling/status.jsp> and just add function like 'getArticle_Ajax("yourDomain"); bottom of the $(function(){
    - !IMPORTANT!
 You have to give a same name to yourDomain.html and 'getArticle_Ajax("yourDomain");
    - !for example! google.html & getArticle_Ajax("google.html");
-   - If you want to monitor the Crawling status. add "tr, td tag" in the &gt;table&lt;&gt;/table&lt;
+   - If you want to monitor the Crawling status. add "tr, td tag" on the &lt;table&gt;&lt;/table&gt;

    3.
    - Change your JDBC Connection <src : crawling/insertDB/insertdb.jsp >